Circle of the Thickets [v1.2]

 - You can make a Wisdom (Athletics) check to initiate, maintain, or contest a grapple, and have a number of grappling appendages (in the form of grasping roots or branches) equal to your Wisdom modifier.

-- You gain temporary hit points equal to twice your Druid level when you transform into Woad form.
+- You gain temporary hit points equal to your Wisdom modifier + twice your Druid level when you transform into tree form.
 When the form ends, you lose any temporary hit points you have from it.

 Note: Vulnerable Limbs!

 As per Sage Jeremy, a creature you are grappling can attack you regardless if you are in its normal attack range by attacking the limb grappling you.
 Source

 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.